finbourne/lusid-sdk-python-preview/sdk/docs/WorkspaceApi.md

 # **delete_personal_item**
 > DeletedEntityResponse delete_personal_item(workspace_name, item_name)

-[EARLY ACCESS] DeletePersonalItem: Delete an item from a personal workspace.
+[EXPERIMENTAL] DeletePersonalItem: Delete an item from a personal workspace.

 Delete an item from a personal workspace.